 The brilliant Xantus’s Hummingbird is one of several taxa endemic to the Cape region of Baja California Photo: Steve Howell

 Connected to North America by a 770-mile peninsula, the Cape Region of Baja California is in some ways a familiar place, with many of the area’s plants and animals also found in California or the Sonoran desert of Arizona and west Mexico.
 Yet there are obvious differences – differences that have attracted natural historians for decades.
-There are many endemic plants and animals here, among these are three currently recognized bird species and a number of distinctive subspecies, some obvious and likely to be split in the future.
+There are many endemic plants and animals here, among these are four currently recognized bird species and a number of distinctive subspecies, some obvious and likely to be split in the future.
 The tropical habitats of the southern peninsula are also a major wintering area for birds from western North America, and the nearshore waters are rich and diverse.
 In our quest for the Cape Region’s specialities, we’ll also be entertained by the spectacles of mixed flocks of wintering passerines, multitudes of shorebirds, and even some seawatching; and a tour highlight for many will be an excursion to commune with the Gray Whales of Magdalena Bay.

 This is a complete natural history tour, with a focus on the birds but also with attention paid to the plants, reptiles, mammals, and insects of southern Baja California.

 Day 1: The tour begins this evening at 18:00 in the lobby of our hotel in San José del Cabo, Mexico.
 The nearest airport is Los Cabos International Airport.